nopSolutions/nopCommerce-Docs/en/developer/tutorials/source-code-organization.md

 ## `\Test\Nop.Tests`

 Nop.Tests is a class library project containing some common test classes and helpers for other test projects.
 It does not have any test.
+Read more about UNIT testing in nopCommerce in the following article: [UNIT testing](xref:en/developer/tutorials/unit-tests).

 ### `\Nop.Core.Tests`